Thinking about starting an online business? You’re not alone.

 What you need: Art knowledge, network of artists, client outreach skills

-How much it costs to start: $0–$100 (minimal online setup, initial outreach)
+How much it costs: $0–$100 (minimal online setup, initial outreach)

 How much you can earn: $500–$5,000 monthly, based on commissions and client budgets

-39. Sell your music
+49. Sell your music

 music

-Music is yet another area of creative skill that you’re able to monetize in more ways than traditionally possible—it’s not all about record deals or reality TV, thankfully.
+Music is yet another area of creative skill that you’re able to monetize in more ways than traditionally possible — it’s not all about record deals or reality TV, thankfully.

 What you need: Music production software (Ableton, Logic Pro), distribution platforms (Distrokid, Spotify, Apple Music, SoundCloud), musical talent

-How much it costs to start: $50–$500 (software, distribution fees, mixing and mastering)
+How much it costs: $50–$500 (software, distribution fees, mixing and mastering)

 How much you can earn: $50–$5,000+ monthly, scalable with consistent releases and promotion

-40. Photography
+50. Photography

-Even though a lot of photography gigs require your presence on location (such as wedding photography) it’s possible to make photography a purely online business by selling photos online.
-Stock photos are a very interesting niche too, and there are a lot of platforms you can use to sell your own stock photos.
+Even though a lot of photography gigs require your presence on location (like wedding photography) it’s possible to make photography a purely online business by selling photos online.

 What you need: Camera equipment, editing software (Lightroom, Photoshop), platforms to sell photos (Shutterstock, Etsy, Adobe Stock)

-How much it costs to start: $100–$5,000 (equipment, software)
+How much it costs: $100–$5,000 (equipment, software)

 How much you can earn: $200–$5,000+ monthly, based on licensing, event shoots, or stock photography sales